Datt1994/DPVideoMerger-Swift/README.md

 Run `carthage` to build the framework and drag the framework (`DPVideoMerger_Swift.framework`) into your Xcode project.

+## Installation with Swift Package Manager

+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.

+To add the library as package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL `https://github.com/Datt1994/DPVideoMerger-Swift.git`

 ## Add Manually

   Download Project and copy-paste `DPVideoMerger.swift` file into your project